Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

 \subsection{Hasse diagrams.}

-We now formalize permissibility in terms of the geometry of Hasse diagram. ~\cite{banerjee2021selecting} introduced Hasse diagrams to identify heterogeneity in outcomes in the context of selecting a single single model in the frequentist paradigm with a $\ell_1$ penalty.
+We now formalize permissibility in terms of the geometry of the Hasse diagram. \citet{banerjee2021selecting} introduced Hasse diagrams to identify heterogeneity in outcomes in the context of selecting a single model in the frequentist paradigm with an $\ell_1$ penalty.
 We leverage this geometry to construct the RPS while also generalizing their implementation to address the strong assumptions the~\citet{banerjee2021selecting} method requires.
 We begin by formally defining the Hasse diagram. \begin{definition}[Hasse diagram] The Hasse diagram, $\mc{H} = (\mc{K}, \mc{E})$, is a graph with nodes $\mc{K}$ and edges $\mc{E}$ relating the feature combinations through the partial ordering.
-Specifically, for two features $k, k^{\prime} \in \mc{K}$, the edge $\langle k, k^{\prime} \rangle \in \mc{E}$ if and only if $k$ and $k^{\prime}$ are variants.
+Specifically, for two feature combinations $k, k^{\prime} \in \mc{K}$, the edge $\langle k, k^{\prime} \rangle \in \mc{E}$ if and only if $k > k^{\prime}$ and there does not exist a $k^{\prime\prime} \in \mc{K}$ such that $k > k^{\prime\prime} > k^{\prime}$, i.e., $k$ and $k^{\prime}$ are adjacent in the partial order.
 We will also denote the edge $\langle k, k^{\prime} \rangle$ as $e_{k, k^{\prime}}$. \end{definition}